bingogome/simple-ros-comm/README.md

 - **Remember to close the port by sending the port an ending message.
 See *config_ros.yaml.***
 - Change the port, ending message, and more in configuration file *config_ros.yaml* as needed.

+### ROS1 - Send some data from ROS1
+- Build the package as described in ROS1 - Send some data into ROS1.
+- Run node_ros_side_out node
+- Create a node (or simply use your own node) that publishes data into /SimpleRosComm/msg_to_send.
+An example is in ros_side/simple_ros_comm/src/nodes/node_test_ros_side_out.cpp

 ### ROS2 - Send some data into ROS2
 - Clone the repository to a directory.
 The cloned directory is *DIR_UPPER/simple-ros-comm*.
 - Create a symbolic link (similar to shortcut as in Windows) to your ROS workspace *DIR_WS/src* folder.
 (Or simply copy it to there if you don't need to edit the code).